HDTV ANTENNAS "Fact or Fiction ?

 FICTION Special HDTV antennas are necessary to receive the free over the air HDTV/Digital signal.

-FACT HDTV/Digital signal is and will broadcast on the same channel frequencies (VHF and UHF) that traditional analog television has been broadcasting on for years.
-The frequency band will be narrower covering channels 2 through 51.
-See: Real vs. Virtual Channels.
+FACT HDTV/Digital signal are and will broadcast on the same channel frequencies (VHF and UHF) that traditional analog television has been broadcasting on for years.
+See: Real vs. Virtual Channels >.
 There's no such thing as a HDTV antenna.

 FICTION all HDTV/digital signals will be broadcast on the UHF(Ch.14-69) frequency band.

 FACT Not all digital signals are UHF.
 Nearly every television broadcasting market in the U.S. has at least one or more VHF (2-13) channel. requiring a VHF and UHF capable TV antenna.

 FICTION I will need to replace my current TV antenna with a HDTV antenna to receive over the air HDTV.

-FACT If your current TV antenna can receive both VHF(Ch.2-13) and UHF(Ch.14-69) TV signals, and is in proper working order, it is unlikely a change will be necessary.
+FACT If your current TV antenna can receive both VHF(Ch.2-13) and UHF(Ch.14 and up) TV signals, and is in proper working order, it is unlikely a change will be necessary.

 This TV antenna will usually be a UHF TV antenna.
 The well meaning dealer who sold the HDTV antenna thought all HDTV signals were broadcasting on the UHF band.
 After the digital transition date of 2009 many TV channels broadcasting on the UHF band will move to the VHF band channels leaving the consumer without reception on these VHF stations.